 Although less prolific than her husband, Edie also contributed illustrations to Ford Times:

-1. For more about Edie see the studio’s official memorial statement: Edie Harper In Memoriam, or if it’s not behind Gannett’s paywall, Horstman, Barry.
+1. For more about Edie see the studio’s official memorial statement: Edie Harper In Memoriam, or Horstman, Barry.
 “Edie Harper, artist, had whimsical, abstract style.”
 Cincinnati Enquirer.
-25 Jan 2010 (here).
+25 Jan 2010 (online).

 2. Quoted from: Harper, Charley.
-Letter to Hannah Wood, 1968.
+Letter to Hannah Wood, 1968 (online).
 The text of the letter became the artist bio that accompanied his Frame House Gallery serigraphs.
-A complete copy can be found on Terry Wright’s Charley Harper Prints.
-We will certainly crib from the letter in later posts.
+We will certainly crib from this letter in later posts.

 3. Edie, the photographer in the family, was so influenced by the Westons that she named her only son after Brett Weston.